 Being faced with a PR crisis is a daunting prospect but according to Robert Mata, VP Marketing EMEA at Dataminr, and Theresa Meredith-Hardy, Director at Chameleon, there are methods that can help calm even the most ferocious twitter storm.

-Find out how to avert a crisis by signing up to our next webinar, brought to you by Dataminr in partnership with The Drum – and as importantly, how to manage a crisis if it can’t be avoided.
+Find out how to avert a crisis by checking out the on-demand webinar content, brought to you by Dataminr in partnership with The Drum – and as importantly, how to manage a crisis if it can’t be avoided.

 5 steps to take when hit with a crisis